New buildings on station car park

 - B2 extends far closer to Carter Bridge and Devonshire Mews than was agreed in the outline consent for block B1:

 - F2 will overshadow Ravensworth Gardens to an unacceptable extent.
 The Ravensworth Gardens houses that back onto F2 are 14.35m away from a 9.9m facade.
-The house that sides onto F2 is just 4.5m away and will overshadow its windows and garden.
+The house that sides onto F2 is just 4.5m away.
+These houses will lose their direct sunlight through their east-facing windows, and will lose most of their direct sunlight into their gardens.

 - The west-facing windows of F2 will overlook at least one of the gardens and rear rooms of the Ravensworth Gardens houses that back onto F2.